A Growing Freedom!

 hair), they differ from "dread locks, dreads, or traditional" in the technique used to

-small easily styled locks.
-Sisterlocks does not use any waxes, jells, creams or hair
+produce small easily styled locks.
+Sisterlocks does not use any waxes, jells,

 Are Sisterlocks expensive?